Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

-\begin{lemma} $L_1+L_2$ and $L_1$ are globally generated line bundles on $X$. \end{lemma} \begin{proof} Since $L_1+L_2$ and $L_1$ are invariant with respect to the $T$-action and the base point locus of a linear system is closed for both linear systems $|L_1+L_2|$ and $|L_1|$ it either has to be empty or it has a nontrivial intersection with the central fibre.
-The assertion follows by inspecting the weights of the generators of the Cox ring with respect to the Picard torus action and the equations of components of the fibre $p^{-1}([0])$ where $p:\Spec \cR \to \bC^4/G$ is as in proposition~\ref{prop:compontents-over-fibre}.
+\begin{proof} Since $L_1+L_2$ and $L_1$ are invariant with respect to the $T$-action and the base point locus of a linear system is closed for both linear systems $|L_1+L_2|$ and $|L_1|$ it either has to be empty or it has a nontrivial intersection with the central fibre.
+The assertion follows by inspecting the weights of the generators of the Cox ring with respect to the Picard torus action and the equations of components of the fibre $p^{-1}([0])$ where $p\colon\Spec \cR \to \bC^4/G$ is as in Proposition~\ref{prop:compontents-over-fibre}.
 It turns out that the intersections of the zero sets of elements of each of these two linear systems with $p^{-1}([0])$ are contained in the unstable locus. \end{proof}